 UPDATE: This home was demolished in late 2020. ******** This was the home of Syd and Aletha Etheridge.
 When Syd and Aletha married in 1901, they start …

-Until its closure to automobile traffic in 2001, the Naheola Bridge was one of only a few bridges in the world that accommodated rail, auto, and river …
+The old Naheola Bridge is a unique landmark in Alabama history.
+Until its closure to automobile traffic in 2001, it was one of only a few bridges in t …

 Rooster Bridge (built “to bridge the ‘Bigbee with cocks”) The old Rooster Bridge was located across the Tombigbee River approximately 11 miles southwe …